-.05 Determine driving hours remaining on a particular day or tour of duty. .06 Understand and comply with applicable United States Department of Transportation regulations including Federal Moto Safety Administration rules and regulations - Compliance, Safety, and Accountability (CSA) particularly the role of drive motor carriers. or Carrier ers and .07 Understand and comply with Federal, State and local traffic laws including restrictions on vehicle size and weight includ when required. ling permits 23.0 monstrate proper cargo handling and documentation proceduresThe student will be able to: .01 Understand how to load and unload cargo safely and efficiently. .02 Understand legal gross weight and axle weight. .03 Describe cargo load to meet legal weight and safety requirements. .04 Understand how to secure cargo using blocking, bracing, packing, rope, cable, chains and strapping. .05 Identify types of hazardous cargoes. .06 Understand the placement of placards when carrying hazardous materials. .07 Understand procedure for use of common cargo handling equipment, including pallets, jacks, dollies, hand trucks, nets poles and other equipment. , slings, .08 Understand categories of hazardous materials and the need for specialized training to handle hazardous materials. .09 Understand hazardous materials documentation requirements. .10 Verify nature, amount and condition of cargo on both pickup and delivery. .11 Verify information on bill of lading and properly record and report discrepancies and damage to the cargo. .12 Verify appropriate signatures on delivery receipts and other required forms. .13 Prepare a bill of lading/manifest. .14 Verify door seal number against shipping document. .15 Describe the handling of C.O.D. shipments. .16 Comply with port of entry or exit and other inspection station procedures.
-24.0 emonstrate trip planning preparation proceduresThe student will be able to: .01 Check vehicle registration and permit. .02 Check accident report packets for proper contents. .03 Plan a route from one point to another that is optimal in terms of travel time, fuel costs, potential hazards and federal, s local travel restrictions. tate and .04 Describe the use of manual and contemporary GPS navigation systems.
+22.05 Determine driving hours remaining on a particular day or tour of duty.
+22.06 Understand and comply with applicable United States Department of Transportation regulations including Federal Motor Carrier Safety Administration rules and regulations - Compliance, Safety, and Accountability (CSA) particularly the role of drivers and motor carriers.
+22.07 Understand and comply with Federal, State and local traffic laws including restrictions on vehicle size and weight including permits when required.
+23.0 Demonstrate proper cargo handling and documentation proceduresThe student will be able to: 23.01 Understand how to load and unload cargo safely and efficiently.
+23.02 Understand legal gross weight and axle weight.
+23.03 Describe cargo load to meet legal weight and safety requirements.
+23.04 Understand how to secure cargo using blocking, bracing, packing, rope, cable, chains and strapping.
+23.05 Identify types of hazardous cargoes.
+23.06 Understand the placement of placards when carrying hazardous materials.
+23.07 Understand procedure for use of common cargo handling equipment, including pallets, jacks, dollies, hand trucks, nets, slings, poles and other equipment.
+23.08 Understand categories of hazardous materials and the need for specialized training to handle hazardous materials.
+23.09 Understand hazardous materials documentation requirements.
+23.10 Verify nature, amount and condition of cargo on both pickup and delivery.
+23.11 Verify information on bill of lading and properly record and report discrepancies and damage to the cargo.
+23.12 Verify appropriate signatures on delivery receipts and other required forms.
+23.13 Prepare a bill of lading/manifest.
+23.14 Verify door seal number against shipping document.
+23.15 Describe the handling of C.O.D. shipments.
+23.16 Comply with port of entry or exit and other inspection station procedures.
+24.0 Demonstrate trip planning preparation proceduresThe student will be able to: 24.01 Check vehicle registration and permit.
+24.02 Check accident report packets for proper contents.
+24.03 Plan a route from one point to another that is optimal in terms of travel time, fuel costs, potential hazards and federal, state and local travel restrictions.
+24.04 Describe the use of manual and contemporary GPS navigation systems.
 24.05 Arrange to secure permits required by the nature of the vehicle, its cargo and route to be traveled.